serverless/dashboard/node/packages/aws-lambda-otel-extension/test/benchmark/README.md

 With benchmark variants, as setup correctly.
 It's safe to assume that:

 - Comparing durations of `externalOnly` vs `bare` expose the overhead of the AWS Lambda event lifecycle handling in the external extension
-- Comparing durations of `jsonLog` vs `externalOnly` expose the overhead of the internal extension
+- Comparing durations of `internalOnly` vs `bare` expose the overhead of the internal extension telemetry generation
+- Comparing durations of `jsonLog` vs `externalOnly` and subtracting overhead as observed with `internalOnly` informs us of overhead introduced by sending telemetry payloads from internal to the external extension and processing it in its scope
 - Comparing durations of `protoLog` vs `jsonLog` expose the overhead of the Protobuf conversion that happens in external extension
 - Comparing durations of `protoConsole` vs `protoBuf` expose the overhead of the communication with ingestion server that happens in external extension